 Dr Caley Mein

-Caley is an early career researcher within forensic taphonomy.
-She gained her PhD in Forensic Taphonomy from the University of Central Lancashire in 2023.
+Caley is an Assistant Lecturer in Forensic Science.
+She gained her PhD in Forensic Taphonomy with us in 2023.
 She also has a Master's by Research in Forensic Anthropology (2019), and a BSc in Forensic & Analytical Science (2008), both from the University of Huddersfield.
 Caley is involved with teaching on both of our undergraduate Forensic courses and supervises both undergraduate and postgraduate dissertation projects in forensic science.

-Caley is an active member of the Research Centre for Field Archaeology and Forensic Taphonomy at UCLan.
+Caley is an active member of the Research Centre for Field Archaeology and Forensic Taphonomy here.
 Since completing her PhD, she has published several research articles and presented her research at various conferences, both within the UK and internationally.
-During her time here at the University as a post-doctoral researcher, Caley has assisted with the teaching of several UG modules and has helped students to conduct their dissertation projects, which has included both lab and field-based studies.

 Caley regularly takes part in public outreach events, including school/college visits, workshops, and the popular Lancashire Science Festival.